-Immediately prior to demolition, Cane Hill was in a hugely varied state.
+Immediately prior to demolition, Cane Hill’s condition varied hugely.
 Several wards were crumbling; two had been destroyed by fire, some had decay evident but were otherwise stable, and other parts of the hospital were in a precarious state.

 This section looks to explore the condition of each ward, working alphabetically through the hospital’s wards

 Various items remain, including journals, items of furniture and wall decorations.
-Some metal wardrobes/cabinets have been topped.
+Some metal wardrobes/cabinets have been toppled.
 The ward has otherwise been cleared, and has suffered no notable vandalism or arson.